 The photos you upload of your property and its surrounding area are the most basic element that helps persuade guests your home is right for them.
 Photos that show nearby resorts as though that’s where the property is located (when in reality it’s not) are not going to help earn you positive reviews.

-Don’t be afraid to add captions to your images to describe what the photograph depicts and how far it is from your property – a “20-minute walk from XXX” and a “one-hour drive from XXX” will make all the difference.
+Don’t be afraid to add captions to your images to describe what the photograph depicts and how far it is from your property – a “20-minute walk from (your property name)” or a “one-hour drive from (your property name)” will make all the difference.
 Plus, guests won’t feel cheated when they arrive as they’ll know distances in advance.

 While owners need a set of house rules in place for worst-case scenarios and horror story guests, these should be made very clear from the listing – that is, before any booking has been made.
 If guests can only access a certain part of the house, tell them.
-If they can only use the washer/dryer mid-week, let them know.
-If trash only gets collected once a week, they’re not mind readers!
+If they can only use the washer/dryer mid-week or if the trash only gets collected once a week, let them know.

 This is more common for hosts who share their home whilst they are living in it, but a lack of privacy will get on any visitors’ nerves.
 Respect your guests’ boundaries.
-While you may be perfectly fine if guests walk into your room without knocking, they might not feel the same way.
 The same goes for loudness – keep noise to a minimum when you’re home the same time as your guests in order to help them feel comfortable, relaxed and able to have a nap after a busy day if needed.

-Most guests will understand why you haven’t done a full weekly shop before they arrive, but they will likely have some expectations of what will have been left for their use.
-This usually includes basic vacation rental amenities such as toilet paper, towels, cleaning products, shower gels and kitchen essentials like oils and spices.
+Most guests have some expectations of what will have been left for their use.
+This usually includes basic vacation rental amenities such as toilet paper, towels, cleaning products, shower gels and kitchen essentials such as coffee capsules.

-If, for example, you’re not going to provide enough toilet roll for the entire duration of the stay, be sure to note this in your listing and reiterate it again in your pre-departure email.
-Guests will appreciate the honesty so they can plan ahead, rather than run out of essential items in the middle of the night!
+If you’re not going to provide enough toilet roll for the entire duration of the stay, be sure to note this in your listing and reiterate it again in your pre-departure email.
+Guests will appreciate the honesty so they can plan ahead, rather than run out of essential items in the middle of the night